 In VibrationVIEW 2023.1 and newer, access an analyzer program that creates a 3D waterfall plot from random vibration data files or live data.

 The graph runs alongside the current VibrationVIEW test in a separate window.
-It can display a 2D color map of a power spectral density (PSD) vs. time or a 3D waterfall graph/color map spectrogram of PSD vs. time.
+It can display a 2D color map of a power spectral density (PSD) waveform or a 3D waterfall graph/color map spectrogram of a PSD waveform.
 Currently, this graph option is only available in the Random test mode.

 The 3D program takes “screenshots” of PSD data at a set interval throughout the test.
 The software saves data every x seconds or minutes to create these PSD slices.
 The 3D graph will begin with no saved data until the test runs.
 The technician can monitor the data files and update the analysis as the test runs/saves new files.